FFmpeg/FFmpeg/README.md

 FFmpeg for WinRT ARM
 =============

 This project can be used for building ffmpeg in WinRT ARM platform.
+You can use this project to build static library, or dynamic library which linked as static library, because of the WinRT project cannot load non-WinRT dynamic library.

 ## Build